jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ### YANGSuite with the gNMI Insecure Server on port 50052

-The YANGSuite GUI based tooling is used to visually interact with the gNMI API.
+The YANGSuite HTML5 GUI based tooling is used to visually interact with the gNMI API.
 Refer to the NETCONF/YANG module for details of YANGSuite workflows.
-Open Chrome on Desktop and click on the YangSuite bookmark.
+Access YANGSuite from the web browser in the pod envrionment.

 Follow the workflow below to build and run the GET RPC for the Vlan1 interface.
 And also, complete workflow shown in the below gif image.